porterporter/pet-microbe/src/pages/experiments/1/index.md

 </details>

 ## Conclusion
 The results of this experiment were not what I expected.
 I thought that *T. harzianum* would grow best at 37 °C, but it actually grew best at room temperature.
 The growth at 4 °C was almost non-existent, which is what I expected.
+37 °C was past the optimal temperature for *T. harzianum*.

 I think that the results of this experiment are consistent with the hypothesis, but I would like to repeat it with a larger sample size and more temperature points.
 I would also like to try using different media, such as potato dextrose agar (PDA) to see if that has an effect on the growth rate.